johanattia/opt/README.md

 ## Resume
 * *sgd* : [On the importance of initialization and momentum in deep learning](http://proceedings.mlr.press/v28/sutskever13.pdf) Ilya Sutskever, James Martens, George Dahl and Geoffrey Hinton, ICML 2013.
-Particularly, it adds momentum scheduler and thus extends native SGD implementation of TensorFlow.
+Particularly, it adds momentum schedule and thus extends native SGD implementation of TensorFlow.